AIIA WA Bursary

 - Mr Chris Ryan | Curtin University| Lecturer in International Relations

-Successful and unsuccessful applicants will be notified in June 2018.
+Successful and unsuccessful applicants will be notified in late June 2019.

 Successful applicants must provide evidence of the planned travel before the bursary is paid.